sachdev27/Learning-Kubernetes/README.md

 This repository contains YAML files and documentation of the steps and commands I performed during my learning of Kubernetes.

+Check the overview file for the Azure configuration and the steps I followed to deploy the cluster.

 ## Introduction

 Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
 It provides a platform-agnostic way to deploy and manage applications in a containerized environment.
 Kubernetes abstracts away the underlying infrastructure and provides a consistent API to manage containers across multiple environments.